Phenomenology (sociology): Core assumptions

-Although it is often referred to as the "General Thesis of the Natural Attitude", it is not a thesis in the formal sense of the term, but a non-thematic assumption, or belief, that underlies our sense of the objectivity and facticity of the world, and the objects appearing in this world.
-The facticity of this world of common sense is both unquestioned and virtually "unquestionable;" it is sanctionable as to its status as that which "is," and that which "everyone," or, at least, "any reasonable person," agrees to be the case with regard to the factual character of the world.
+Although it is often referred to as the "general thesis of the Natural Attitude", it is not a thesis in the formal sense of the term, but a non-thematic assumption, or belief, that underlies our sense of the objectivity and facticity of the world, and the objects appearing in this world.
+The facticity of this world of common sense is both unquestioned and virtually "unquestionable;" it is sanctionable as to its status as that which "is", and that which "everyone", or, at least, "any reasonable person", agrees to be the case with regard to the factual character of the world.
 As far as traditional social science is concerned, this taken-for-granted world of social facts is the starting and end point for any and all investigations of the social world.
 It provides the raw, observable, taken-for-granted "data" upon which the findings of the social sciences are idealized, conceptualized, and offered up for analysis and discourse.
-Within traditional social science, this "data" is formulated into a second order world of abstractions and idealizations constituted in accordance with these sciences' pre-determined interpretive schemes.
+Within traditional social science, this "data" is formulated into a second order world of abstractions and idealizations constituted in accordance with these sciences' modelling schemes.

-Schutz's phenomenological descriptions are made from within the phenomenological attitude, after the phenomenological reduction (epoche), which serves to suspend this assumption, or belief, and reveal the phenomena occurring within the natural attitude as objects-for-consciousness.
+Schutz's phenomenological descriptions are made from within the Phenomenological Attitude, which follows the process of phenomenological reduction (epoché), which suspends the Natural Attitude and reveals the phenomena occurring within the Natural Attitude of the mind as manifestations of the non-objective mental world.

-The stock of knowledge
+Stock of knowledge

-The term “stock of knowledge” was coined by Schütz.
+The term "stock of knowledge" was coined by Schütz.
 This concept is vital to phenomenological sociologists and their claim that social reality is intersubjective.
-While phenomenologists tend to focus on establishing the structures of “intentional consciousness,” as Husserl calls it, proponents of phenomenological sociology are interested in the structures of the “lifeworld.”
+While phenomenologists tend to focus on establishing the structures of "intentional consciousness", as Husserl calls it, proponents of phenomenological sociology are interested in the structures of the "lifeworld".
 The latter refers to the world as directly experienced through the subjectivity of everyday life.
 As we go through our everyday lives, we draw on our stocks of knowledge to make interpretations.
-The "stock of knowledge” is typically a "deep background configuration" of a series of past experiences comprising: "one’s native language and linguistic rules; conventional modes of interpreting expressions and events; numerous theories and methods; aural and visual forms; shared cultural and normative understandings, and the like."
+The "stock of knowledge" is typically a "deep background configuration" of a series of past experiences comprising: "one's native language and linguistic rules; conventional modes of interpreting expressions and events; numerous theories and methods; aural and visual forms; shared cultural and normative understandings, and the like."
 Schütz argued that all "interpretation of this world is based upon a stock of previous experiences of it."